Miguel Oliveira: Prima Pramac Yamaha (2025)

 Oliveira joined the Pramac Racing Team with Jack Miller as teammate.
 He sustained another injury that kept him out for the Americas, Qatar, and Spanish Grands Prix.

-Oliveira is set to make way for three-time Superbike champion Toprak Razgatlıoğlu for the 2026 season and will therefore leave Pramac and the championship.
+At seasons end, Oliveira was replaced by three-time Superbike champion Toprak Razgatlıoğlu for the 2026 season and would therefore leave Pramac and the championship.

 World Superbike Championship

 ROKiT BMW Motorrad WorldSBK Team (2026–)

-Oliveira officially joined the BMW Motorrad factory team to compete in the World Superbike (WorldSBK) starting in the 2026 season.
-This move marks the end of his MotoGP career and he will be Danilo Petrucci's teammate at the team.
+Oliveira officially joined the BMW Motorrad factory team to compete in the World Superbike (WorldSBK) starting in the 2026 season, he replaced, and effectively swapped bikes, with Toprak Razgatlıoğlu.
+This move marked the end of his MotoGP career and he would be Danilo Petrucci's teammate at the team.

 Personal life

 Oliveira is studying to become a dentist concurrently with his Grand Prix racing career.

-In 2017, Miguel Oliveira initiated a pioneering pedagogic project in Portugal – the Oliveira Cup.
+In 2017, Oliveira initiated a pioneering pedagogic project in Portugal – the Oliveira Cup.
 This Motorcycle School Trophy, with his mentoring, is directed at young people from 10 to 14 years old, and aims to find his "successor".
 It enrolled 12 young riders for the first year.

 In September 2020, Oliveira announced his engagement to Andreia Pimenta, his stepsister.
-Oliveira and Andreia Pimenta announced in 2021 they were expecting their first child.
+Oliveira and Andreia Pimenta announced in 2021 she was expecting their first child.